coralie-sorbet/Enhancing-LLM-with-human-feedback/README.md

 ```
 ## PPOTrainer Example

-This is a basic example of how to use the `PPOTrainer` from the `trl` library for Proximal Policy Optimization (PPO).
+Here’s a minimal example of using `PPOTrainer` from Hugging Face’s `trl` library to fine-tune an LLM using Proximal Policy Optimization (PPO).
+This example assumes you have a dataset and models ready.

 ### Code Example